Industry This Blog

 To remain informed, one should keep a check on result announcements since that way, the investor can invest in securities after analysing last quarterly or annual results.
 This way, the day trader can analyse the viability of stock returns after analysing financial supplements/disclosures made by companies.
 Return metrics such as RoE (Return on Equity), Dividend payout ratio, Operating efficiency, P/E ratio etc can be assessed in order to make an informed decision.

 Another important way of being informed is with the help of sentiment analysis in trading.
 By analysing the sentiments portrayed by news and tweets, you can create such trading strategies which will help you gain.
 The sentiment analysis can be best done by various machine learning techniques, such as Natural language processing, Classification and Support vector machine.
-Then, the sentiment scores can be calculated using techniques such as VADER.
-This is all explained well in our courses in the learning track on sentiment analysis in trading.

 Keep your day job

 As a beginner, you may not get familiar with all the ups and downs of the stock market very soon.
 In the beginning, you may have a good time with luck and you get to sustain in the market.
 It is more of a possibility, especially in a favourable market.
-Although, in the case of an unfavourable situation market, your strategy will actually be tested.
-After seeing all the ups and downs in the market, if you feel that you can go on for full-time trading, you should take a plunge.

 Have enough time to track the market